National, State & Local Resources

 |There is a lot of helpful information on arts advocacy to be found online.
 The list below provides some of the most useful basic and detailed explanations of the advocate's role, how to advocate effectively (and legally), and presenting a clear and effective message.|

 - Americans for the Arts advances and leads the network of organizations and individuals who cultivate, promote, sustain, and support the arts in America.
-"Connecting your best ideas and leaders from the arts, communities, and business, together we can work to ensure that every American has access to the transformative power of the arts."

 - Theatre Communications Group is a major advocate for the not-for-profit professional theatre in the United States.
 TCG represents the theatre field both in Washington, DC, and nationally, to provide timely information for theatres and theatre artists on federal legislation, regulations and other significant government opportunities and issues.